-Back in August 2018, Rotary member Sheila Wainwright shared the story of her husband John, who died eight years ago after suffering with early onset dementia.
+Back in August 2018, Rotary member Sheila Wainwright shared the story of her husband John, who died eight years ago after living with early onset dementia.

 During John’s seven years of living with the disease, he became increasingly violent, with Sheila receiving little support.

 After John died, Sheila, a member of Wakefield Rotary, began to visit groups to share her story.
 And after discovering the robotic cats at a dementia conference in Yorkshire, she began to share those too.

 Sheila, found that, with one of these battery-operated cats on their lap, that meows, purrs and rolls over, those living with dementia were transformed.

 They provide calm and company at a time in people’s lives where they may have little of either, but need it most.